Energy Trust Of Oregon Has New Federal Tax Credits Available For Cost-Cutting Home Energy Upgrades - NewsBreak

 Counties with the most emergency shelters in Oregon

+Counties with the most emergency shelters in Oregon.
 As climate change drives weather to greater extremes, and devastating hurricanes, wildfires, droughts, and blizzards preoccupy an increasing number of Americans, it is hard to avoid comparing the reality of everyday news coverage to the computer-generated images seen in disaster movies.
-Over the last 50 years, natural disasters have become...
+Over...

+Elliott State Research Forest Report Heard By Oregon State Board Of Trustees; New Chairman Chosen

 focushillsboro.com